 - Students who need to withdraw from the University (i.e., discontinue all classes) for the current term or a future term must complete the online Withdraw From the University Form Completed form will automatically be forwarded to the Registrar's Office for withdrawal processing.
 For withdrawal process questions, please contact the Registrar's Office at (828) 262-2050 or registrar@appstate.edu. - Newly admitted undergraduate students who no longer plan to attend Appalachian, must also notify the Office of Admissions. - Starting the first day of classes, discontinuing enrollment in all your classes is considered a withdrawal for the term.
-If the withdrawal occurs after the official last day to withdraw from the term as published in the Academic Calendar, there will be no refund and grade(s) will be recorded as "Withdrawal Failure" or "WF."
-To find the last day to withdraw from the term, please refer to the academic calendar for that term.
+If the withdrawal occurs after the official last day

-- The Withdrawal Checklist provides students with detailed information about necessary steps they need to take in the withdrawal process. - The Registrar's website provides students with detailed information about necessary steps they need to take in the withdrawal process: Withdrawal Policy. - Courses in the nursing program are taught only once a year and are sequential.
+- to withdraw from the term as published in the Academic Calendar, there will be no refund and grade(s) will be recorded as "Withdrawal Failure" or "WF."
+To find the last day to withdraw from the term, please refer to the academic calendar for that term. - The Registrar's website provides students with detailed information about necessary steps they need to take in the withdrawal process: Withdrawal Policy. - Courses in the nursing program are taught only once a year and are sequential.
 Students who withdraw must communicate via email with the Program Director (bernardjs@appstate.edu) who will notify the academic advisor. - APP STATE Student Health Service must approve medical withdrawals and readmissions.
 Students seeking a medical withdrawal may need to provide supporting documentation from a healthcare provider. - Students who plan to return after withdrawing, must follow the University and Department of Nursing readmission policies.